Apple might discontinue iPhone XR, iPhone 11 Pro after iPhone 12 release

 Should you buy the iPhones now?

-If you were eyeing up the iPhone 11 Pro or iPhone XR, this news might inspire you to jump and buy one now - but we wouldn't recommend it.
+If you were eyeing up the iPhone 11 Pro or iPhone XR deals, this news might inspire you to jump and buy one now - but we wouldn't recommend it.

 Firstly, as we've stated, there's little evidence that this leak is true, so you might end up looking silly when the iPhone 12 is launched and the other phones continue to be sold.

-Secondly, even if Apple does discontinue the iPhone XR and iPhone 11 Pro, you'll still likely be able to buy them, just not from Apple itself.
+Secondly, even if Apple does discontinue iPhone XR and iPhone 11 Pro deals, you'll still likely be able to buy them, just not from Apple itself.
 Your local department store, online shop, or second-hand seller will almost definitely still sell these phones until stocks run out.

 Thirdly, once Apple launches the iPhone 12 models, history suggests we'll see an official price cut of the phones it continues to sell.
 This will likely be matched by third-party retailers, and those shops will likely also slash the price of discontinued iPhones, so you could find yourself a great deal if you wait just a little bit.